TheEightBot/enterprise-application-patterns-using-maui/containerized_microservices.md

 # Summary

-Microservices offer an approach to application development and deployment that\'s suited to the agility, scale, and reliability requirements of modern cloud applications.
+Microservices offer an approach to application development and deployment that's suited to the agility, scale, and reliability requirements of modern cloud applications.
 One of the main advantages of microservices is that they can be scaled-out independently, which means that a specific functional area can be scaled that requires more